nichtich/wikidata-taxonomy/README.md

 ## NDJSON format

 Option `--format ndjson` serializes JSON field `concepts` with one record per line.
-The order if records is same as in text, json, and csv format but each concept is only included once.
+The order if records is same as in txt, json, and csv format but each concept is only included once.

 ### CSV format